SNAP County Map

-- 1.2 million seniors who lived alone were food insecure in 2017, and approximately 524,000 of these seniors were experiencing very low food insecurity.
+- 1.3 million adults age 65 or older (8.7%) who lived alone were food insecure in 2019, and approximately one million of these older adults were experiencing very low food insecurity.
+3

 SNAP is the first line of defense against senior hunger.

-- SNAP is the First Line of Defense Against Senior HungerThe Supplemental Nutrition Assistance Program (SNAP):
+- Why SNAP Matters for SeniorsThe Supplemental Nutrition Assistance Program (SNAP):

 - is available to every eligible senior, in every corner of the country.